loneconservative/guidelines/Article Guidelines.md

 ## Publishing Requirements

-Please ensure your articles are pitched in the #article-topics channel and approved by at least one editor/manager beforehand.
-If you submit a piece without approval, it may be rejected.
+Please ensure your articles are pitched via email, in the #article-topics channel, and approved by at least one editor/manager beforehand.
+If you submit a piece without approval, it will be rejected.

 All submitted pieces should be sent as a Google Doc, shared with contactus@loneconservative.com.